GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 # Reset MFA for WOG account

-This article guides you how to reset your WOG MFA.
+This article guides you how to reset your WOG(SGGovt M365) MFA.

 **Audience**